 Instead, when you pick one thing, and focus on it over a long time, through deliberate practice, you can achieve success in your area.

-You can’t apply persistence on something you don’t love
+You can’t apply persistence to something you don’t love

 The practice and the dedication may not be fun, but they love what they do and because of this, they are happy to bear through the tough times.
 It means that Serena Williams will not wake up tomorrow and decide she doesn’t like tennis anymore.